arcolight/ecl/README.md

 ### bitfield
 Class for serialization and deserialization of bitfield-like structures.
-Main problem in btfields is compiler-specific implementation and ending problems.
-Bit field class architecture independent.
+Main problem in bitfields is compiler-specific implementation and ending problems. bitfield class architecture independent.
 Of course, at cost of complexity.

 ### command processor & command
 Simple classes suitable for composing command processors on embedded systems.